bibliocoll/ezmenu/README.md

 We have attempted to mitigate against the most obvious XSS vectors in our JavaScript, but we would love some extra sets of eyes on that front.

 `nsp check` and `snyk test` identified two upstream problems within secondary depencencies, which we reported.
-Both are located in the ES6 transpiler toolchain and should not be of consequence to the production code.
+Both are located in the ES6 transpiler toolchain and should not be of consequence for the production code.

 ## Data Formats